Two hours of terror and now years of devastation for Acapulco's poor in Hurricane Otis aftermath

 “The government doesn’t even know we exist,” Sandoval said.
 “They’ve only ever taken care of the resort areas, the pretty places of Acapulco.
 They’ve always forgotten us.”

-It’s a sentiment that has long simmered in the city, but has grown in the aftermath of Otis as many accuse the government of leaving them to fend for themselves.
+It’s a sentiment that has long simmered in the city but has grown as many accuse the government of leaving them to fend for themselves after Otis hit.

 President Andrés Manuel López Obrador has deployed more than 10,000 troops to deal with the hurricane’s aftermath along with 1,000 government workers to determine needs.
 He said 10,000 “packages” of appliances and other necessities — refrigerators, stoves, mattresses — had been collected and were ready to distribute to families in need.